HakubaCode/Spider-Man-Portfolio/README.md

 ## Getting Started

 1. Clone this repository.
-2. Open the `index.html` file in your browser.
+2. Open the folder in your code editor.
-3. Explore the code in your favorite text editor to see how it's built.
+3. Explore the code, and add your own features to it.

 ## Contributing 🤝